ELSNIT Annual Conference

 Thematic Focus, Calendar and Logistics

-The Euro-Latin Network on Integration and Trade (ELSNIT) is now accepting submissions of papers examining investment treaties and investment promotion policies along the economic and institutional dimensions.
+The Euro-Latin Network on Integration and Trade (ELSNIT) is now accepting submissions of papers examining adjustment to deeper economic integration –global and regional- (in terms of trade, FDI, migration), the challenges thereof, and adjustment policies along the economic and institutional dimensions.
 In particular, submitted papers should address questions such as--but not limited to--the following:

 Both theoretical and empirical contributions will be considered, but in all cases priority will be given to papers identifying and shedding light on relevant policy questions such as those outlined above, including case studies of policies followed by national or international organizations, in particular.
 Furthermore, submission of papers that, in doing this, explicitly contrast successful and failed cases, comparing countries within a certain a geographical area, is strongly encouraged.
 Important lessons are expected to be drawn from these contributions for Latin American and Caribbean countries.

-–Marise Cremona (EUI), Matthieu Crozet (CEPII and University of Paris 1), Simon Evenett (University St. Gallen and CEPR), Holger Görg (University of Kiel and Kiel Institute for the World Economy), Bernard Hoekman (EUI and CEPR), Jacint Jordana (IBEI and UPF), Gianmarco Ottaviano (London School of Economics, University of Bologna, CEP, and CEPR), and Christian Volpe Martincus (IDB/INT)--together with Professors László Bruszt (Scuola Normale di Firenze) and Jacques Ziller (UP-FPS, Pavia) who are external advisors to the network.
+–Marise Cremona (EUI), Simon Evenett (University of St. Gallen and CEPR), Holger Görg (University of Kiel and Kiel Institute for the World Economy), Bernard Hoekman (EUI and CEPR), Jacint Jordana (IBEI and UPF), Gianmarco Ottaviano (London School of Economics, University of Bologna, CEP, and CEPR), Gianluca Santoni (CEPII), and Christian Volpe Martincus (IDB/INT)--together with Professors László Bruszt (Scuola Normale di Firenze) and Jacques Ziller (UP-FPS, Pavia) who are external advisors to the network.
+Antoni Estevadeordal (IDB), Marc Bacchetta (WTO) and Matthias Helble (ADBI) will also participate in the selection process in connection with ADBI/IDB/WTO joint research project.
 Hide

-- The selected papers will be presented along invited contributions at the XIV Annual ELSNIT Conference that will be hosted by the CEPII in Paris, France, on October 21-22, 2016.
+- The selected papers will be presented along invited contributions at the XV Annual ELSNIT Conference that will be hosted by the CEPII in London, United Kingdom, on October 20-21, 2017.

 The selected authors’ and invited discussants’ travel expenditures (economy class) and per diems to participate at the conference will be reimbursed by the IDB.
 Detailed guidelines explaining the logistics of the conference will be provided at a later stage.
 Please circulate this call for papers among your colleagues and other potentially interested parties.